daihang16/nubeamdedup/README.md

 You should see both output files have 276884 lines.

 We also offer pre-compliled executable file for Linux.
-The executable file was compliled on Red Hat Enterprise Linux Server 7.0 (Maipo) by compiler gcc with the version of 4.8.2 20140120 (Red Hat 4.8.2-16).
+The executable file was compiled on Red Hat Enterprise Linux Server 7.0 (Maipo) by compiler gcc with the version of 4.8.2 20140120 (Red Hat 4.8.2-16).
 C++11 was used.

 ## Usage:
 `./nubeam-dedup -h` gives you the following messages: